-Show Filespace Icon Enable [●] / Disable []
+Show Filespace Icon Enable [●] / Disable [ ]

-Displays a small SD-card shaped icon on your screen to show how much filespace is left on your SD card.
+Displays a small SD card shaped icon on the screen to show how much filespace is left on the SD card.
 Opaque means remaining free space.
 Transparent means that space has been used.
-Use the OSD Layout Editor to position the icon anywhere on your screen.
+Use the OSD Layout Editor to position the icon anywhere on the screen.

-Show Space Bar < Filespace < OSD parameters
+Show Space Bar [Don't, Horizon, Vertical] < Filespace < OSD parameters

-[Don't, Horizon, Vertical]

-Displays a thin SD capacity remaining "fuel-gauge" icon on your screen.
-Location is positionable in your OSD Layout Editor.
+Displays a thin SD capacity remaining "fuel-gauge" icon on the screen.
+Location is position-able in the OSD Layout Editor.

-- Don't Turn off this feature. - Horizon Displays the bar-graph gauge in a horizontal orientation. - Vertical Displays the bar-graph gauge in a vertical orientation. - Size on Screen < Filespace < OSD parameters
+- Don't Turn off this feature. - Horizon Displays the bar-graph gauge in a horizontal orientation. - Vertical Displays the bar-graph gauge in a vertical orientation. - · Size on Screen

-Changes the display size of your "Space Bar" SD-capacity gauge.
+Changes the display size of the "Space Bar" SD-capacity gauge.

-1/4 - the bar-graph only goes 1/4th the width or height of your EVF/LCD display.
+1/4 - the bar-graph only goes 1/4th the width or height of the EVF/LCD display.

-1/2 - the bar-graph goes 1/2 the width or height of your EVF/LCD display.
+1/2 - the bar-graph goes 1/2 the width or height of the EVF/LCD display.

-1 - the bar-graph goes the full width or height of your EVF/LCD display.
+1 - the bar-graph goes the full width or height of the EVF/LCD display.

-Width/Height < Filespace < OSD parameters
+Width/Height